vdesabou/kafka-docker-playground-docs/docs/playground run.md

 🥉 Enable multiple connect node

 By default, there is only one connect node enabled

-It only works when plaintext environment is used

 #### *--enable-jmx-grafana*